eiffel-community/eiffel-intelligence/wiki/markdown/merge-resolver-rules.md

 value to exist, but not all elements of a path are needed.
 The aggregated object will be flattened and all paths that contains the path elements in the given order will be collected.
-Then we check the value, and the path with contains the value is the winning path.
+Then we check the value, and the path which contains the value is the winning path.
 If no value from the paths match the given value then we take the longest path that contains the given path elements.